primeace7/alx-backend-javascript/0x01-ES6_promise/README.md

-This directory contains files for the **ES6 Promises** project tasks
+This directory contains files for the **ES6 Promises** project tasks.
+The project covers promises, async, await, throw, and try constructs.